D7039E-E7032E/Project-Report/README.md

 </p>

 <p>
 Another improvement would be to have the robots be able to communicate with each other to ensure that the area is explored as efficiently as possible.
 An interesting question would be, which TB3B should be trusted to be correct?
-A Byzantine genrals problem<sup>[10]</sup> might occur if one or more of the TB3B robots provides the rest with faulty data.
+A Byzantine generals problem<sup>[10]</sup> might occur if one or more of the TB3B robots provide the rest with faulty data.
 Some form of voting on which data to use would have to be carried out to not decrease the quality of the final result due to inconsistent information<sup>[11]</sup>.
-Additionally, some form of system to determine how trustworthy a robot is has to be implemented to ensure that the faulty robots do not pass bad data in the voting procedure.
+Additionally, some form of system to determine how trustworthy a robot has to be implemented to ensure that the faulty robots do not pass bad data in the voting procedure.
-In subterrainean environments there is also a challenge of wether to keep the robots close to each other and risk that they have to explore the same space, which would be inefficient, or to spread them out and risk that robots choose inefficient routes because they were unable to recieve information of better routes.
+In subterranean environments, there is also a challenge of whether to keep the robots close to each other and risk that they have to explore the same space, which would be inefficient, or to spread them out and risk that robots choose inefficient routes because they were unable to receive information of better routes.
 </p>

 # Acknowledgements